Website sponsored by

 Entry into the competitions of the E.T.T.A is reserved solely for members of the E.T.T.A

-Local Area Competitions must be held in the afore-mentioned categories prior to the ETTA Executive meeting on Saturday 26th of October 2019.
+Local Area Competitions must be held prior to the ETTA Executive meeting on October 22nd 2021.

 There are no exceptions for late entries.

-If the project work, as assembled and presented on the 26th of October, does not conform exactly with the size restrictions outlined in the SEC issued Brief, it will not be considered for the National Finals and will be returned immediately to the Area.
+If the project work, as assembled and presented at said Executive Meeting, does not conform exactly with the size restrictions outlined in the SEC issued Brief, it will not be considered for the National Finals and will be returned immediately to the Area.
 (Marking Criteria for ETTA Project Competition Awards are separate to SEC Marking schemes).

 All project work must be submitted in a sealed rigid container, with only one project per container